Barbapapazes/nuxt-clarity-analytics/README.md

 And _Voilà_!

 You can easily check that the script is correctly injected by inspecting your page on your browser.
 Note that nothing is injected if the key is missing!

+You can also use the util `clarityContent` to use a cookie when the user consent to it.
+It's a wrapper around `window.clarity`.
+[See Clarity documentation](https://learn.microsoft.com/en-us/clarity/setup-and-installation/cookie-consent).

 ## Development